Glastonbury weather forecast – all the updates you need

 Glastonbury 2023 is almost upon us, with the music festival set to open its gates on Wednesday (21 June).

-Festivalgoers are preparing to watch this year’s headline acts Arctic Monkeys, Guns N’ Roses and Elton John.
+Festivalgoers are preparing to watch this year’s headline acts Arctic Monkeys, Guns N’ Roses and Elton John, at the annual event at Worthy Farm, Somerset.
 Other acts on the line-up include Lizzo, Lana Del Rey, Lewis Capaldi, Texas and Kelis.

-There’s less than a week to go until people start to arrive at the Worthy Farm site, and revellers are undoubtedly refreshing their weather apps to see what they can expect across the five days.
+The gates to the festival will open at 8am on Wednesday 21 June.
+Revellers are undoubtedly refreshing their weather apps to see what they can expect across the five days.

-Weather experts are providing regular updates on the current forecasts for Pilton, Somerset – and it currently looks like it will be a mostly dry affair.
+Weather experts are providing regular updates on the current forecasts for Pilton, Somerset.
+After a downpour of rain on Tuesday (20 June) morning – a blessing to campers pitching tents when the festival begins – it currently looks like it will be a mostly dry affair.

 Wednesday 21 June is said to be sunny with some clouds and a thunderstorm from late morning onwards.
 The temperature is predicted to be 22 degrees.

-Thursday 22 June is said to be sunny with some clouds.
+Thursday 22 June is said to be partly sunny.
 Predicted highs of 23 degrees.

-Friday 23 June will be mostly sunny with some clouds, and highs of 23 degrees.
+Friday 23 June will be mostly cloudy, with highs of 22 degrees.

-Saturday 24 June will be cloudy with spells of rain – featuring highs of 23 degrees.
+Saturday 24 June will be mostly cloudy and warm– featuring highs of 26 degrees.

-Sunday 25 June is expected to be warm, with temparatures of up to 27 degrees and a mostly cloudy outlook.
+Sunday 25 June is expected to be breezy and warm with lots of sunshine, with temparatures of up to 26 degrees and a mostly cloudy outlook.

 This list will be updated as and when more accurate forecasts are available.